 What types of cases do you handle?

-Mr. Thomas typically limits his representation to individuals injured as a result of tractor trailer collisions, automobile motorcycle accidents, defective products and medical malpractice.
+Mr. Thomas typically limits his representation to individuals injured as a result of tractor-trailer collisions, automobile motorcycle accidents, defective products, and medical malpractice.
 He also represents businesses in litigation in many areas including auditing and accounting malpractice.
 See the Practice Areas section for more information or call Mr. Thomas directly to discuss your case.

 How much do you charge?

-What is a contingent fee?
+What is a contingency fee?